Group aims to celebrate T-ball's roots in Albion with museum

 Several people and leagues have claimed to have invented T-ball.

-Spencer says the sport's history can be traced back to Albion High School baseball coach Jerry Sacharski in 1956.
-Sacharski invented the batting tee and the game for his players' younger brothers who would tag along to practice.
+Spencer said the sport's history can be traced to 1956.
+Jerry Sacharski, who received a patent for a batting tee, was an Albion High School baseball coach and led a youth baseball program in the summer.
+Sacharski invented the game for his players' younger brothers who would tag along to practice.

+"He saw those younger boys hanging around with nothing to do, and once in a while, they would pick up a stray glove and toss a ball, so he had the idea to ... get them involved, too," said Sacharski's son Michael Sacharski.

+Sacharski said his father created a league for boys ages 6-8 that used a different set of rules centered on skill building.
+The batting tee removed the game's emphasis on hitting.

 Information from: Battle Creek Enquirer, http://www.battlecreekenquirer.com